Fiscal Service Announces New Savings Bonds Rates, Series I to Earn 1.64%, Series EE to Earn 0.10%

 Savings Bonds Over 30 Years Have Stopped Earning Interest

 All Series E savings bonds have matured and stopped earning interest.
 Series EE bonds issued from January 1980 through November 1985 are no longer earning interest.
 Series EE bonds issued from December 1985 through April 1986 will stop earning interest during the next six months.

 Electronic Series EE and Series I savings bonds may be bought in TreasuryDirect®, a secure, web-based system operated by Treasury since 2002.
 Owners of paper savings bonds can continue to redeem them at some financial institutions.
 Paper Series EE and Series I Bonds can only be reissued in electronic form in TreasuryDirect.

 Series I paper savings bonds remain available for purchase using part or all of a federal income tax refund.
 For more information on this feature, visit www.irs.gov.

 To find more information on savings bonds and which ones are still earning interest, visit Fiscal Service’s website www.treasurydirect.gov.
-The Savings Bond Calculator and Savings Bond Wizard® tools, which are helpful for calculating redemption values, also can be found on the site.
-The website provides information and instructions for opening an on-line account to buy electronic savings bonds and Treasury marketable securities: bills, notes, bonds and Treasury Inflation Protected Securities (TIPS).
+The Savings Bond Calculator tool, which is helpful for calculating redemption values, also can be found on the site.
+The website provides information and instructions for opening an on-line account to buy electronic savings bonds and Treasury marketable securities: bills, notes, bonds, Floating Rate Notes (FRNs), and Treasury Inflation Protected Securities (TIPS).

-TreasuryDirect and Savings Bond Wizard are registered marks of the U.S. Department of the Treasury.
+TreasuryDirect® is a registered mark of the U.S. Department of the Treasury.